 My favorite way to avoid outdoor annoyances is to stay inside…in the air conditioning…drinking citrus water.
 But since I want to enjoy the outdoors with my kids, going outside is pretty much on the agenda.
-This Homemade Outdoor Spray is all-natural, safe for the whole family, and works to help you enjoy the outdoors.
+This Homemade Outdoor Spray is all-natural, safe for the whole family, and works to help you enjoy the great outdoors.

-So we tried lots of over-the-counter sprays for outdoors.
-The main active ingredient in these sprays was DEET (N,CN-DIETHYL-M-TOLUAMIDE).
-DEET works by forming a barrier on your skin so the bugs can’t “smell” you.
-Unfortunately, this ingredient can cause skin and lung irritation, and so we wanted to look for good protection without the irritant factor.
-This led us on a search to find a more natural solution.
+Unfortunately, this ingredient can cause skin and lung irritation, so I wanted to look for good outdoor protection without the irritant factor.
+This led me to a search to find a more natural solution.

 After a little research online, I found that you can make your own outdoor spray with essential oils.
 Awesome!
 And, even better than that, I had all the ingredients already!
 Double awesome!